You are already aware of the power of an HDMI connection. It provides you with HD-quality video and audio with a single cable.

 - Send the encoded video signal to your PC, where you can edit it.
 Or you can live stream the signal to platforms like Facebook, Twitch or YouTube.
 You would need a video capture software like OBS to do this.

-- You can save the captured video in your USB flash drive or external hard disk attached to the HDMI video recorder.
+- You can save the captured video in your USB flash drive, external hard disk or memory card attached to the HDMI video recorder.

 What HDMI Sources Can You Capture Video From With an HDMI Video Recorder?

-You can capture whether digital video or analog video from the following sources.
-You can capture HD video in 1080p resolution.
+You can capture digital video or analog video from the following sources.
+For HD video you can capture up to a resolution of 1080p.

 If your DVR is full of video files, you can use the HDMI video recorder to transfer them to your USB flash or hard drive.

 Other Notable HDMI Video Recorder Features